luyadev/luya/docs/guide/ngrest-plugins.md

     public function setField($data)
     {
-        // This is triggered when the value from the AngularJS api response tries to save or update the model with $data.
+        // This is triggered when the value from the AngularJS API response tries to save or update the model with $data.
     }

     public function getField()
     {
-        // This is triggered when the active record tries to get the values for the field.
+        // This is triggered when the ActiveRecord tries to get the values for the field.
 This is the basic getter/setter concept of the yii\base\BaseObject.
     }

     public function ngRestExtraAttributeTypes()